unumotors/kernel-module-imx-pwm-led/README.md

       the fade will be started at the point closest to 50%, rather than first jumping to 100%.
     - 'Active': This can be changed at run time.
-When a channel is active, the values of a fade played on the channel will set be set as the channel's duty-cycle, i.e. played as normal.
+When a channel is active, the values of a fade played on the channel will be set as the channel's duty-cycle, i.e. played as normal.
 When a channel is inactive, the fade value is not set as the channel's duty-cycle, instead a value of 0% is set.